-Investments under such criteria have risen by a fourth in the last 2 years.
+Investments under such criteria have risen by a fourth in the last two years.
 Why?
 Because our world is burning.
 We live in an age of anxiety.
-And the urgency for action, and change, is becoming clearly impossible to contain.
+And the urgency for action and change is becoming clearly impossible to contain.

 Simple profit is not enough anymore.
 More and more corporations consider that they should pursue a purpose beyond the mere interest of shareholders.
 Young workers are asking for it.
 They ask for values.
 They won’t work for a company that doesn’t represent who they are.

 Only by creating a strong and durable link with society, brands can maintain and perhaps increase trust.

 Everyone is concerned.
 Every single individual choice, from companies to people, from shareholders to stakeholders, counts.

 Creativity has its role to play too.
 Creativity is at the very centre of this process because it’s the only way to find new answers, open new paths, and imagine new frameworks.